Racism in the work of Charles Dickens: Stage and screen adaptations

 Joel Berkowitz reports that the earliest stage adaptations of Oliver Twist "followed by an almost unrelieved procession of Jewish stage distortions, and even helped to popularize a lisp for stage Jewish characters that lasted until 1914".
 It is widely believed that the most antisemitic adaptation of Oliver Twist is David Lean's film of 1948, with Alec Guinness as Fagin.
 Guinness was made-up to look like the illustrations from the novel's first edition.
 The film's release in the US was delayed until 1951 due to Jewish protests, and was initially released with several of Fagin's scenes cut.
 This particular adaptation of the novel was banned in Israel.
-Ironically, the film was also banned in Egypt for portraying Fagin too sympathetically.
+Contrastingly, the film was banned in Egypt for portraying Fagin too sympathetically.
 When George Lucas's film Star Wars: Episode I – The Phantom Menace was released, he denied the claim made by some critics that the unscrupulous trader Watto (who has a hooked nose) was a Faginesque Jewish stereotype.
-However, animator Rob Coleman later admitted that he had viewed footage of Alec Guinness as Fagin in Oliver Twist to inspire his animators in creating Watto.
+Animator Rob Coleman later admitted that he had viewed footage of Alec Guinness as Fagin in Oliver Twist to inspire his animators in creating Watto.